JasmineOuO/MeaningfulNonsense/src/pages/blog/11-04-2020-beyond-the-edge.md

 tags:
   - stories
 ---
-Remember to read Solace Part 1- 3 first :)
+Remember to read Solace Part 1-3 first :)

 __

 There were fingers under my chin and a gentle voice coaxing me out of my reverie.
 My body shifted to the side to move away from the touch, but the hands came back on my shoulders to draw my attention back.
 Out of slight annoyance, my eyes decided to finally open and focus on the person interrupting my peaceful sleep.
 I couldn’t even remember the dream I may or may not have had.
-For once, there was only silence and having it get cut short almost made me want to punch whoever the culprit was.
+For once, there was only silence, and having it cut short almost made me want to knock out the culprit.

 “Erin?
 Can you hear me?”